California man shoots bear after it charges, bites him in his yard

-(FOX40.COM) — A Sierra County man had a close call with a bear on Friday night while he was taking his dog outside to use the bathroom, according to the Sierra County Sheriff’s Office.
+(KTXL) — A Northern California man had a close call with a bear on Friday night while he was taking his dog outside to use the bathroom, according to the Sierra County Sheriff’s Office.

-As the man and his dog entered the yard, the man found himself being charged by a bear that came from his neighbor’s yard.
+As the man, who officials did not identify, and his dog entered the yard, the bear, which was in a neighbor’s yard, charged them.

-The bear did not stop and the man received bites on his hand, wrist and leg before he could eventually get away.
+The bear did not stop and clamped its teeth down on the man’s hand, wrist and leg before he managed to scramble away.

-The man went into his house to retrieve a shotgun and used it to fire at the bear while it was in a “standoff” with the dog.
+The man went into his house retrieved a shotgun and fired at the bear while it was in a “standoff” with the dog, the sheriff’s office said.

 The man then took himself to the hospital where he was treated for his bites but did not require hospitalization.

-Employees with the California Department of Fish and Wildlife responded to the incident after being notified and were able to track down the bear.

-The bear was found with a gunshot wound and was euthanized by Fish and Wildlife officials.
+Employees with the California Department of Fish and Wildlife (CDFW) responded to the incident and were able to track down the bear, which was found with a gunshot wound.
+Fish and Wildlife officials euthanized the animal.

 The bear was then sent to Sacramento for a necropsy and rabies testing.